Altair-km/PlanetaryPrograms/README.md

 # PlanetaryPrograms
 Collection of First Year University Java Programs.

+All programs were created using the Eclipse IDE.

 Planetary Index:

 Simple java script that takes the inputs of a planet within the solar system and weight in kg and returns a set of information.